dominik-stec/Android_PJA/README.md

 ## Project description

-In this project I created BMI nad PPM calculator with health suggestions, Covid-19 game, and healt status live chart simulation in JS.
+In this project I created BMI nad PPM calculator with health suggestions, Covid-19 game, and health status live chart simulation in JS.
 I used Kotlin language.

 ### Libraries and frameworks